Tech-at-DU/React-Fundamentals-tutorial/P03-Thinking-In-Components/content.md

 Think of the page you created.
 It is built from Components.
 The Components are like Lego bricks, you can mix and match and reuse them to build a larger structure/system.

 When you edit your project you need only be concerned with the one component or the interaction between two components.
-In other words you'll often only be concerned with one or two components at a time while you work.
+In other words, you'll often only be concerned with one or two components at a time while you work.

-In this page `App` is the top level component.
+In this page `App` is the top-level component.
 It displays the `PageHeader` and `PageContent` components.
 The `PageContent` Component displays a list of `Project` components.

 To make changes to your project you'll need to think about which component is responsible for the area that you want to edit.
 You'll make the changes in the file that defines that component.

-It would be really nice if the projects were arranged in a grid.
+It would be nice if the projects were arranged in a grid.
 Let's do this by adding styles to the `PageContent` component.
 Remember, the `PageContent` component displays the `Project` components.

 > [action]
 >